ChristianGobin/ChristianGobin/README.md

-# Getting back to basics.
+# Getting back embedded C

-- JavaScript
-- React
-- Node

 <!---
 ChristianGobin/ChristianGobin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.